cloudqubes/ootc-documentation/source/plugins/cloudstack-kubernetes-service.rst

 |cks-cluster-details-tab.png|

 Once a Kubernetes cluster is created successfully and it is running state, it can be accessed using kubectl tool using cluster’s kubeconfig file.
 The web dashboard can be accessed by running local proxy using kubectl.
 Deployments in the cluster can be done using kubectl or web dashboard.
 More about deployment in Kubernetes here: https://kubernetes.io/docs/concepts/workloads/controllers/deployment/

+..
+   @Todo: To be updated, after creating a Kubernetes cluster

 Accessing Kubernetes cluster
 #############################